polterguy/polterguy.github.io/documentation/magic.node/index.md

 ### Iterators

-An expression is constructed from one or more _"iterators"_.
+An expression is constructed from one or more _"iterator"_.
+This makes an expression become _"dynamically chained Linq statements"_, where each iterator reacts upon the results of its previous iterator.
+Each iterator takes as input an `IEnumerable`, and returns as its result another `IEnumerable`, where the content of the iterator somehow changes its given input, according to whatever the particular iterator's implementation does.
+This approach just so happens to be perfect for retrieving sub-sections of graph objects.

 Each iterator ends with a _"/"_ or a CR/LF sequence, and before its end, its value defines what it does.
 For instance the above iterator in the __[get-value]__ invocation, starts out with a _"@"_.
 This implies that the iterator will find the first node having a name of whatever follows its _"@"_.
 For the above this means looking for the first